 The amount of time a recording device such as a DVR can archive depends on many variables: 1) The size of the storage device ie: hard drive 2) The cameras resolution.
 3) The cameras frame rate 4) The record settings such as recording only when there is motion vs all the time.
 Additionally there are other elements that can affect your record times as well which generally occur on a case by case basis.

-Can I view my cameras remotely?
+- Can I view my security cameras remotely?

 Some DVR’s have the capability of being viewed remotely via the Internet.
 In most cases this is achieved via Internet Explorer or the DVR’s proprietary software.
-It is important to note the speed and quality of the image via a remote connection is greatly dependant on the DVR’s or Cameras compression type and the speed of the Internet connection on both ends.
+It is important to note the speed and quality of the image via a remote connection is greatly dependent on the DVR’s or Cameras compression type and the speed of the Internet connection on both ends.
 Additionally some IP cameras will allow you to connect via a network or Internet directly to them.

-Are DVR’s Mac compatible?
+- Are security camera DVR’s MAC compatible?

 The majority of DVR’s are still not MAC compatible.
 However there are models in the industry that are MAC compatible.
 Just make sure to mention this when speaking to a surveillance representative.

-Are DVR’s smartphone compatible?
+- Are security camera DVR’s smartphone compatible?

 The majority of DVR’s are still not Smart Phone compatible.
-For the select few that support Smart Phone technology they are generally limited to Droid 2 or Iphone models only.
+For the select few that support Smart Phone technology they are generally limited to Droid 2 or iPhone models only.
 In most cases this type of remote viewing is achieved via the phone browser or a downloaded application.
 Additionally, you will only be able to view one camera at a time.
-It is important to note the speed and quality of the image via a remote connection is greatly dependant on the DVR’s or Cameras compression type and the speed of the Internet connection on both ends.
+It is important to note the speed and quality of the image via a remote connection is greatly dependent on the DVR’s or Cameras compression type and the speed of the Internet connection on both ends.

 Yes, most DVR’s come with an audio option.
 However, the number of audio channels do not always match the number of video channels so it is important to disclose your audio during your consultation.
 Additionally, since most analog cameras do not come with built in audio, you will probably need to purchase a separate microphone in order to achieve this goal.

-How many cameras do I need?
+- How many security cameras do I need?

 There are many factors that will contribute to the number of cameras that will be required in order to survey a particular area.
 Some of the factors are as follows: Area to be covered, Level of detail to be captured, Lighting condition, Visual obstructions, etc. The absolute best way to make this determination is to schedule an on site consultation.

-What is Lux?
+- What is lux?

 The lux is the unit of measurement for illuminance and luminous emittance, it is measured in luminous power over a particular area.
 When purchasing surveillance cameras they will often include the minimum lux value in the specifications which shows the light level at which the camera will record an acceptable image.
 The lower the lux rating the better a camera is at handling low light situations.
 Below is a chart containing real world examples of LUX in different environments.

-Direct sunlight -------------------- 100,000 - 130,000 lux
+- Direct sunlight ——————– 100,000 – 130,000 lux

-Full daylight, indirect sunlight --- 10,000 – 20,000 lux
+- Full daylight, indirect sunlight — 10,000 – 20,000 lux

-Overcast day ----------------------- 1,000 lux
+- Overcast day ———————– 1,000 lux

-Indoor office ---------------------- 200 - 400 lux
+- Indoor office ———————- 200 – 400 lux

-Very dark day ---------------------- 100 lux
+- Very dark day ———————- 100 lux

-Twilight --------------------------- 10 lux
+- Twilight ————————— 10 lux

-Deep twilight ---------------------- 1 lux
+- Deep twilight ———————- 1 lux

-Full moon -------------------------- 0.1 lux
+- Full moon ————————– 0.1 lux

-Quarter moon ----------------------- 0.01 lux
+- Quarter moon ———————– 0.01 lux

-Moonless clear night sky ----------- 0.001 lux
+- Moonless clear night sky ———– 0.001 lux

-Moonless overcast night sky -------- 0.0001 lux
+- Moonless overcast night sky ——– 0.0001 lux

-What happens if I lose my power?
+- What happens to my security camera DVR if I lose my power?

-Can I zoom-in with my camera?
+- Can I zoom in with my security camera?

 In most cases only Pan, Tilt, Zoom (PTZ) type cameras will allow the user to zoom in and out.
 This type of camera is usually controlled with an optional joy stick controller.
 However there are cameras that have a motorized zoom lens installed.
 With these camera types you may have the ability to zoom in and out only.